ELENA-LANG/elena-lang/README.md

 ## Community
 We want your contributions and suggestions!
 One of the easiest ways to contribute is to participate in Github discussions or on Discord.

-Please take a look at our [contributor page](https://github.com/ELENA-LANG/elena-lang/wiki/Getting-Started-with-the-project)
+Please take a look at our [Getting started Wiki](https://github.com/ELENA-LANG/elena-lang/wiki/Getting-Started-with-the-project)

 ### 1. Bugs, questions, suggestions?